Easily refresh all your POP3 E-Mail accounts linked to Gmail with a bookmarklet

 Manually refresh email accounts

-The bookmarklet to check all mail accounts with 1 click
+Bookmarklet to check all mail accounts in one click

 Let's solve this with a simple bookmarklet!
 A bookmarklet is JavaScript code saved as a bookmark, which can be run with a single click.